Mogens Schou: Awards and honors

 He has received an honorary doctorate from Charles University in Prague.
 In recognition of his accomplishments in bipolar medicine, he was made the Honorary President of the International Society for Bipolar Disorders.
 At the same time, the Mogens Schou awards were created for presentation at the Society's biennial International Conference on Bipolar Disorder.
+He was twice nominated for the Nobel Prize in Physiology or Medicine.